Author: Marta Králiková

-Ukrainians might be soon traveling to Schengen zone without visa obligation.
+Ukrainians might be soon travelling to the Schengen zone without visa obligation.
 The long-awaited decision has been postponed due to internal developments in both the EU and Ukraine.
-On the one hand, the EU’s decision is now conditioned by development of the visa suspension mechanism and the political will of the EU member states, concerned about corruption and unregulated migration from its eastern neighbour.
-On the other hand, the Ukrainian authorities need to keep their commitment to the international community and their own citizens and show real political will in fight against corruption.
-The visa-free regime is an achievement of six years of reforms that have made Ukraine a safer neighbour of the EU and marks an important step in the EU-Ukraine relations.
+On the one hand, the EU’s decision is now conditioned by the development of the visa suspension mechanism and the political will of the EU member states, concerned about corruption and unregulated migration from its eastern neighbour.
+On the other hand, the Ukrainian authorities need to keep their commitment to the international community and their own citizens and show real political will in the fight against corruption.
+The visa-free regime is an achievement of six years of reforms that have made Ukraine a safer neighbour of the EU and mark an important step in EU-Ukraine relations.

 Captured by crises

 However, the postponement reflects also the intricacies of internal development in Ukraine.
-Despite the progress in the adoption of reforms, their sustainability and implementation is unceasingly endangered, creating lethal gap between the society and the state.
-Besides rather technical improvements in the area of border control, migration management and document security, the anti-corruption reforms were one of the major preconditions for the visa liberalisation.
-They represent also one of the most contested and problematic area of reform.
+Despite the progress in the adoption of reforms, their sustainability and implementation are unceasingly endangered, creating a lethal gap between society and the state.
+Besides rather technical improvements in the area of border control, migration management and document security, the anti-corruption reforms were one of the major preconditions for visa liberalisation.
+They represent also one of the most contested and problematic areas of reform.

 Anti-corruption reforms: legislative changes vs. ‘deep state’ resistance